unnatural-worlds/uwapi/_sources/bots/troubleshooting.rst.txt

    Your version of uwapi is different from your game.

    Restart steam to force an update of the game.
-And pull from git new version of uwapi.
+And pull new version of uwapi from git.

 .. dropdown:: Failed to initialize Steam API